CarmineOptions/derisk-solana/README.md

 # DeRisk Solana

-Monorepo with components required for DeRisk to function on Solana.
+Monorepo with components required for the implementation of DeRisk on Solana.

-### Event Aggregator

-Aggregates Solana events into the database.

-### Research

-Calculates the state of the lending protocols and the risk of underwater loans from events.

-### Frontend

-Visualisation of the Research data.

 ## Project Setup